 The Site-Built Home

 Commentators cite a number of causal factors when it comes to the slow burn of the traditional housing revival.
-Many of these issues relate to availability of money from lenders which up until recently has been limited, and overall affordability.
-Yet one of the key, less talked about components instrumental in the current stand-off is in fact the lack of suitable houses on the market.
+Many of these issues relate to the availability of money from lenders which up until recently has been limited and overall affordability.
+Yet one of the key, less talked about components instrumental in the current stand-off is, in fact, the lack of suitable houses on the market.
 The issue of availability is becoming a major problem for realtors and homebuyers alike.

 The Manufactured Home

-Manufactured homes are estimated to account of over 6% of the US housing sector and cater for the needs of all stages and ages in life.
-Around 57% of the people who live in manufactured homes are in full time jobs while approximately 23% are retired, showing how flexible this form of accommodation can be.
+Manufactured homes are estimated to account for over 6% of the US housing sector and cater to the needs of all stages and ages in life.
+Around 57% of the people who live in manufactured homes are in full-time jobs while approximately 23% are retired, showing how flexible this form of accommodation can be.
 Homes are available in most states and offer a community feel to living which is attractive to many.
-Buyers tend to pay about one third of the price they would have to stretch to if purchasing a fixed, traditional style home.
+Buyers tend to pay about one-third of the price they would have to stretch to if purchasing a fixed, traditional style home.